First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target materials: Detector design

 The design of a \textit{remoTES} detector is schematically depicted in Figure~\ref{fig:remoTES}.
-It completely avoids the carrier crystal by coupling the TES directly to the target crystal via a gold pad and a gold bonding wire.
+It avoids the carrier crystal by coupling the TES directly to the target crystal via a gold pad connected to a gold bonding wire.
 A significant advantage of this design is that it eliminates the potential phonon barriers, i.e.~the loss of signal due to reflections caused by the acoustic mismatch between absorber crystal, interface and carrier crystal.
-Even more importantly, phonons directly couple to the electron system of the gold pad via electron-phonon-coupling~\cite{little1959transport}.
-The gold pad introduces two competing effects: on the one hand, the collection of phonons should be enhanced as the electron-phonon-coupling in gold is larger than in tungsten~\cite{pyle2015optimized}.
-On the other hand, the gold adds an additional heat capacity potentially decreasing the sensitivity.
-However, an overall net positive effect of the \textit{remoTES} design is expected.
+Even more importantly, phonons directly couple to the electronic system of the gold pad via electron-phonon coupling~\cite{little1959transport}.
+In the literature, this coupling in gold is found to be comparable to or larger than in tungsten~\cite{probst_model_1995, sisti2001massive, karvonen2004electron,hart2009phase, pyle2015optimized}.~However, the surface and the thickness of the gold pad have to be carefully optimized: a larger surface enhances the phonon collection efficiency and hence the signal amplitude; at the same time a larger volume increases the total heat capacity, reducing the signal amplitude.